 2) One who mocks, belittles the importance of or otherwise does not take seriously the edicts of Chazal and only gives credence to biblical commandments, is considered a non-Jew.
 (See Shulchan Aruch Yoreh Deah Siman 119:7 and Shach Os 16)

-If a G-d fearing Jew, who is careful to adhere to all Halachos, biblical and rabbinic equally, finds himself being ridiculed by his “friends” for being a “Machmir, overly stringent” or a “Frummie” or other similar disrespect remarks, he should remember the following holy words of the Rama
+If a G-d fearing Jew, who is careful to adhere to all Halachos, biblical and rabbinic equally, finds himself being ridiculed by his “friends” for being a “Machmir, overly stringent” or a “Frummie” or other similar disparaging remarks, he should remember the following holy words of the Rama

 “…One should always remember that Hashem is in front of him/her.
 This is an important tenet of the Torah…one’s actions, character, and nature is not the same if he is alone in his home, as they would be were he/she in the presence of an important king…one’s speech and mannerism is not the same if he/she is talking to friends, as they would be were he/she talking to a king…

-How much more so must a person realize in his/her heart that Hashem, the great king, whose presence fills the entire world is standing near him/her and sees his/her every action……A person must not be embarrassed from any human beings that may ridicule him for serving Hashem…for even in the privacy of one’s home, and even while lying in one’s bed every Jew must remember in front of whom he is laying…” (The very first Rama in Shulchan Aruch, Orach Chaim Siman 1:1)
+How much more so must a person realize in his/her heart that Hashem, the great King, whose presence fills the entire world is standing near him/her and sees his/her every action……A person must not be embarrassed from any human beings that may ridicule him for serving Hashem…for even in the privacy of one’s home, and even while lying in one’s bed every Jew must remember in front of whom he is laying…” (The very first Rama in Shulchan Aruch, Orach Chaim Siman 1:1)

 HALACHOS FOR THURSDAY, JULY 14, 2011

 1) The Torah (Bamidbar 15:39) commands us “V’Lo Sasuru Acharei Levavchem V’Acharei Eineichem, do not stray after your hearts and after your eyes”